-Command or subcommand Information displayed %AID The currently valid settings for the %AID, %AINT a %BASE commands and the version of AID loaded. %ALIAS List of all defined alias names and their original names. %BASE The current settings for %BASE, %AINT and %SYMLIB, the TSN, TID and the version of the operating system and type of computer.
+Command or subcommand Information displayed %AID The currently valid settings for the %AID, %AINT and %BASE commands and the version of AID loaded. %ALIAS List of all defined alias names and their original names. %BASE The current settings for %BASE, %AINT and %SYMLIB, the TSN, TID and the version of the operating system and type of computer. %CEONTROL] The input string for each registered %CONTROLn.